Seb-GRAF/Seb-GRAF/README.md

 ## Hey there [👋](https://seb-graf.com)

-I'm a Seb, a frontend developer based in Switzerland🇨🇭
+I'm a Seb, a web developer based in Switzerland🇨🇭
   </br>
   </br>
   Coding nice UIs is what I love.
 I started self learning in 2021 and it now has become one of the things I enjoy doing the most!